Yemini-Lab/NeuroPAL_ID/CONTRIBUTIONS.md

 ### Developer Mode

-If you want to actively develop or extend NeuroPal_ID, please follow these steps:
+If you want to actively develop or extend NeuroPAL_ID, please follow these steps:

 ### Prerequisites
 Ensure you have: